Empiria/empiria.github.io/content/english/blog/anvil.md

 To counter that, Anvil provides a single Python based environment in which to build an application.
 We don't need to worry about setting up a server, configuring a database, managing security or any of the other tasks that can distract from building an application.

 However, Anvil also has 'Escape Hatches' - if the Python abstraction is getting in the way, we can drop down to writing our own JavaScript, HTML, CSS or SQL.
-We're not constrained by the Anvil abstraction - it's there to help make things easy but we can always go around it if we need to.
+We're not constrained by the Anvil abstraction - it's there to help make things easy.
+We can always go around it if we need to.

 ## Commercial Strengths
 Anvil is a commercial product.
 That means that there is a company behind it, providing support, maintaining the platform and developing new features.